ranjithkris/avighna-docker-resource/avighna-essential-resources/avighna/Readme_Docker.md

 # Install Avighna-Docker in your host machine

 - Require docker for this artefact.
-To install docker in ubuntu follow the below link
+To install docker in ubuntu follow the below link https://phoenixnap.com/kb/install-docker-on-ubuntu-20-04

-- Docker image is readily available in Docker hub.
-Just pull the image and follow the instruction from running the docker image [click here](#Running-the-docker-image).

-  https://phoenixnap.com/kb/install-docker-on-ubuntu-20-04
 # Build & Run Avighna Docker image
 - Unzip the avighna-docker-resource.zip